alisiarenard/AlfaPM/replit.md

 - `TeamHeader`: Displays team information and velocity metrics
 - `StatusBadge`: Color-coded status indicators with icons
 - `ThemeToggle`: Theme switching between light and dark modes

+**Multi-Team Support:**
+- Application accepts JSON array with multiple teams: `[{team: {...}, initiatives: [...]}, {...}]`
+- Each team is displayed in a separate tab using Shadcn Tabs component
+- Tab labels show team names from `team.name` field
+- Default active tab is the first team in the array
+- Users can switch between teams by clicking on tabs
+- Each tab independently displays its own TeamHeader and InitiativesTimeline

 ### Backend Architecture